kknb1982/applied_statistics/README.md

 ```

 ## How to use the project
 Once the environment is set up, all the code for the problems, explanations and links to further resources is contained within [problems.ipynb](https://github.com/kknb1982/applied_statistics/blob/main/problems.ipynb).
 The code has been pre-run.
-The random generators have not been seeded, so re-running the cells produce different results, making it is easy to explore multiple outcomes.

-## Credits
-Once the environment is set up, all the code for the problems, explanations and links to further resources is contained within [problems.ipynb](https://github.com/kknb1982/applied_statistics/blob/main/problems.ipynb).
-The code has been pre-run.
-The random generators have not been seeded, so re-running the cells produce different results, making it is easy to explore multiple outcomes.
+The random generators have not been seeded, so re-running the cells will produce different results, making it is easy to explore multiple outcomes.

 **Optional:** For reproducible results, add `np.random.seed(42)` at the start of the notebook.